drivera123/LDRS500/women-in-leadership.md

 ##### Women in Leadership

 This is an optional exercise.
-If you choose to complete it, it is worth 10% of the final grade and is **due end of week 8.**
+If you choose to complete it, it is worth 10% of the final grade.

 **Assignment Instructions**
 One of your course readings for this unit is a compilation of profiles of women leaders in BC and India.
 Your task for this assignment is to either interview a woman in a leadership position, or, if you are a woman in a leadership position yourself, respond to the following questions.